Ocelani/ergo/README.md

 * Improved DIST implementation in order to support KeepAlive messages and get rid of platform-dependent `syscall` usage

+* Fixed `TermIntoStruct` function.
+There was a problem with `Tuple` value transforming into the given struct

 * Fixed race condition and freeze of connection serving in corner case [#21](https://github.com/halturin/ergo/issues/21)

 * Fixed problem with monitoring process by the registered name (local and remote)